michanto/cdk-orchestration/API.md

 TransformBase creates an L1 shim CfnTransform that calls the _apply function of the L2 TransformBase that created it.

-TransformBase.getShimParent determines where to put the L1 shim in the construct tree.
+TransformBase.shimParent determines where to put the L1 shim in the construct tree.
-There are three possibilites:
+There are four possibilites:

 1. The parent of the Transform is a Resource.
 In this case, the shim is created as a child of the Resources L1 construct (resource.node.defaultChild).